martinheidegger/zei-sca-git/readme.en.md

 ## 🤔 Summary

-GraphQL in as a method is bound to make our lives easier.
+GraphQL as a method is bound to make our lives easier.
 The transportable schema definitions and new GraphQL services like Scaphold work surprisingly well.
 Combined with a Zeit microservice architecture we should be able to create quickly very useful open database while being much less dependent on the whims